Plug-and-play Shape Refinement Framework for Multi-site and Lifespan Brain Skull Stripping: Method

 \section{Method}

-\subsection{Overall Architecture:}
+\subsection{Overall Architecture}

-The overall framework is illustrated in Fig. \ref{fig:method}.
-Specifically, we can arbitrarily take an off-the-shelf model trained on the source domain as the segmentation network, and share the source labels (excluding the privacy information) with the target domain.
+The overall framework of PSR is illustrated in Fig. \ref{fig:method}.
+Specifically, we can arbitrarily take a model trained in the source domain as the segmentation network.
 Fourier Descriptors \cite{NIXON2012343} of the source labels are computed to build a shape dictionary.
-Then, the target domain image is directly input into the shared model, and Fourier Descriptors of the segmentation results are computed.
+Then, the new domain image is directly input into the model, and Fourier Descriptors of the segmentation results are computed.
 Through it, we can retrieve a label with the closest shape from the shape dictionary.
-Finally, the segmentation results together with the retrieved labels serve as inputs into Shape AutoEncoder to further refine the segmentation results.
+Finally, the segmentation results, together with the retrieved labels, serve as inputs into SAE to further refine the segmentation results.